Cooper Grace Ward’s estate administration and disputes team provides expert advice to clients about all aspects of estate management.

 For advice on estate administration and disputes, call (07) 3231 2444.

-Our estate administration team provides expert advice with caring, personal attention in relation to all estate administration matters, including:
+Our estate administration team provides expert advice delivered with caring, personal attention in relation to all estate administration matters, including:

 - advice about intestate estates (where there is no valid Will or the Will does not deal with all assets)